scikit-rf/scikit-rf/doc/source/tutorials/media.rst

 	The `z0` argument in the Rectangular Waveguide constructor is used to force a specifc port impedance.
 This is commonly used to match the port impedance to what a VNA stores in a touchstone file.
-See :func:`media.Media.__init__` for more information.

 Working with Media's
 ---------------------

-Once constructed, the pertinent wave quantities of the media such as propagation constant and characteristic impedance can be accessed through the properties :attr:`~media.Media.propagation_constant` and :attr:`~media.Media.characteristic_impedance`.
+Once constructed, the fundamental quantities of the media such as propagation constant and characteristic impedance can be accessed through the properties :attr:`~media.Media.gamma` and :attr:`~media.Media.z0`, respectively.
 These properties return complex :class:`numpy.ndarray`'s,

 .. ipython::